Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "...I see."

 "Yeah.
-Yulna… ain’t happy.
+Yulna... ain’t happy.
 I don’t think our alliance with the Humans is gonna be hurt, not really.
 But I can’t ignore it either.
 I’ve asked her ‘ta visit me an’ talk about it."

 "And you have a museum to show off to all the other Champions before then.
-I should let you have fun with the next one… who *is* next, by the way?"
+I should let you have fun with the next one... who *is* next, by the way?"

 "Wozni."

 "Oh, I bet you’ll have endless fun with him," Thurrsto chittered.
 Wozni was so terribly serious and earnest.
 "I won’t keep you from it."

 Daar just flicked an ear and bid him farewell.
 Thurrsto left the archives and returned upstairs in a deeply thoughtful mood, far deeper than he’d have thought.
 It wasn’t just the words and arguments, the sheer animated *conviction* that held Daar in its grip was enough to frame the whole encounter.
-He’d known Daar to be a creature of big passions, but *this?* This… fire?
+He’d known Daar to be a creature of big passions, but *this?* This... fire?

 It was clearly earnest.
 But again, it betrayed just how precarious the throne really was, and just how much Daar *needed* his Champions.
 For all his zeal, the Great Father couldn't do it alone.
-Which meant the Champions still held a lot of power… But Genshi had been wrong: Daar *did* know best.
+Which meant the Champions still held a lot of power...
+But Genshi had been wrong: Daar *did* know best.

 Of that much, Thurrsto was now certain.